-- Hop on the Emirates Air Line cable car for a selfie with a backdrop.
+Hop on the Emirates Air Line cable car for a selfie with a backdrop.

 	Top tip: travel through the London sky at sunset for perfect snaps.

-- Snap colourful floral displays and see impressive garden designs at the prestigious RHS Chelsea Flower Show (21-26 Sep) and RHS Hampton Court Palace Garden Festival (6-11 Jul).
+	- Snap colourful floral displays and see impressive garden designs at

+	the prestigious RHS Chelsea Flower Show (21-26 Sep) and RHS Hampton

+	Court Palace Garden Festival (6-11 Jul).

-- Get the perfect shot of the city, more than 500ft (152m) above the streets, in Sky Garden atop The Walkie Talkie building.
-You can also enjoy the show-stopping views alongside summer dishes at Sky Garden’s beautiful restaurant Darwin Brasserie.
+	- Get the perfect shot of the city, more than 500ft (152m) above the

+	streets, in Sky Garden.
+Enjoy the show-stopping views alongside summer

+	dishes at its restaurant Darwin Brasserie.

-- Soak up knockout views of the capital from high up at the classy Sushisamba City, located on the 38th and 39th floors of the Heron Tower.
+	- Soak up knockout views of the capital from high up at the classy

+	Sushisamba City, located on the 38th and 39th floors of the Heron Tower.

-- Walk up Primrose Hill for sweeping views of Regent’s Park and the London skyline.
-For the perfect shot, don’t miss the William Blake quote eetched into the stone at the top: “I have conversed with the spiritual sun.
+	- Walk up Primrose Hill for sweeping views of Regent’s Park and the

+	London skyline.
+For the perfect shot, don’t miss the William Blake quote

+	eetched into the stone at the top: “I have conversed with the spiritual

+	sun.
 I saw him on Primrose Hill.”

 	Summer food and drink in London

-- Discover some of the city’s best rooftop bars for sunset drinks with killer views, including The Nest at Treehouse London Hotel, catch a sunset at Bar Elba with views of the London Eye and The Shard or at laidback Frank’s Cafe atop a multistorey car park in Peckham.
+	- Discover some of the city’s best rooftop bars for sunset drinks with

+	killer views, including The Nest at Treehouse London Hotel, catch a

+	sunset at Bar Elba with views of the London Eye and The Shard or at

+	laidback Frank’s Cafe atop a multistorey car park in Peckham.

-- Head to Lost in Brixton and satisfy all your cravings with food from downstairs Brixton Village.
-Chill with a local beer or a colourful spritzer, while waiting for your food to be brought straight to your table.
+	- Head to Lost in Brixton and satisfy all your cravings with food from

+	downstairs Brixton Village.
+Chill with a local beer or a colourful

+	spritzer, while waiting for your food to be brought straight to your

+	table.
 Who said you couldn't have it all?